-Benficiaries for the 2013 Rotary Lobster Feed & Charity Auction
+Beneficiaries for the 2016 Rotary Lobster Feed & Charity Auction

-The beneficiaries of the 2013 event will be the Lakewood Center for the Arts, Oswego Heritage Council, Lake Oswego Meals Network, Happy Trails Riding Center and Mobility Impaired Golf Association.
+Below is a listing of beneficiaries from the 2015 event.
+They included the Lakewood Center for the Arts, Hospital for Hope, Lake Oswego Meals Network, NAMI Clackamas County, Happy Trails Riding Center and Mobility Impaired Golf Association.

 A brief description of services provided by primary beneficiaries: